rsnemmen/Git-for-busy-people/README.md

 git diff
 ```

 Once you are done with your editing, you want to save the state  of the project.
 I like to think of this using an analogy with videogames: you save your game and can easily go back in time, if things go wrong later.
-In the git world, saving the game is called *commit*:
+In the git world, saving the game is called *commit*.

+Suppose you changed a source code file in the repository directory.
+To save the state of the project, you could use the following command:

 ```
 git commit -am "added the discussion section and figure with time variability"
 ```

-When you commit, don't forget to include a short description of what you changed.
+with a short description of what you changed.

 If you want to describe things in more details, just issue `git commit -a`.
 This will open a text editor which will prompt you for a description of what changed.
 It is standard practice to begin the commit message with a single short (less than 50 character) line summarizing the change, followed by a blank line and then a more thorough description.

+By the way, when writing a longer commit message, the default git text editor is VI.
+I particularly do not like this editor and instead prefer to use nano.
+You can change the text editor used by git with this command:

+    git config --global core.editor nano

-# Uploading your changes to collaborators
+# Uploading changes to the cloud

-So far, your changes have been saved locally in your machine and the remote server (i.e. your collaborators) do not know about them.
-To upload the changes to them, *first commit*, then issue
+When you commit, the changes are only saved locally in your machine.
+To upload the changes to the cloud such that it is accessible to collaborators, first commit your code then issue

 ```
 git push